 - Don’t ignore the rising car insurance rates, but also consider the possible discounts available.
 This way, your claim can include not only the damage to your car/ other vehicle but the new insurance covers costs associated with your car insurance policy.
 The repair/ insurance costs associated car crash claims dictate the overall settlement size from the liable party’s insurance coverage.

 There are many things that you should avoid doing if you’re involved in a car accident or personal injury case.
-Remember, it’s not just the law that is on your side; it’s also common sense.
+Remember, it’s not just the law that’s on your side; it’s also common sense.
 Don’t leave the scene of a car accident, don’t admit fault to anyone (including yourself), don’t accept an insurance settlement right away, don’t make assumptions about your injuries, and don’t refuse medical care.
 Further, ensure everything is being done to get you and your vehicle back on the road.
-Make sure you aren’t hit with the repair costs to your car or a rate increase for your car insurance.
+Make sure you aren’t hit with repair costs for your car or a rate increase for your car insurance.

 Instead, consider these factors before making any decisions about what may be best for you as an individual who has been injured in an accident!

 If you or a loved one has been injured in a car accident, you need a team of experienced attorneys who fully understand personal injury law.
-With Moet Law, you’ll work one-on-one with car accident lawyers dedicated to helping your family through the legal process, as well as dedicated to getting you a fair settlement.
+With Moet Law, you’ll work one-on-one with car accident lawyers dedicated to helping your family through the legal process as well as getting you a fair settlement.
 Contact our law firm here for a free consultation.
 Remember, you pay nothing unless we win!